 UX Design Project: 'Fridge Assistant'

-This was a personal project that I did during my UX Design studies (2017).
+This was a personal project that I did back in 2017, that I like keeping in my portfolio as it showcases a range of relevant UX skills, even if the project wasn't game-specific.
 I wanted to find an everyday problem and "fix" it with a simple mobile app.
 I've often been frustrated with the way I manage my food at home — either by letting forgotten food go to waste, by going grocery shopping without my list back home, or by simply not knowing what food I already have (or don't have) at home.
-So I decided to create a food management app.
+So I decided to design a food management app.

 Feel free to read through all the